 The plant genus ‘Cannabis’ includes more than one species of plant.
 The most noteworthy two are Cannabis Sativa, usually called ‘hemp’, and Cannabis Indica, commonly known as ‘marijuana’.
 Unfortunately, many people are only aware of ‘cannabis’ as referring to marijuana.

-What is CBD and THC, and what is the difference?
+What is CBD and THC and what is the difference?

 Both hemp and marijuana contain cannabinoids – including Cannabidiol – and both contain some of the psychoactive compound, tetrahydrocannabinol, which is shortened to THC.
 Hemp contains such a tiny amount of THC that it can never get you ‘high’, while marijuana boasts a substantial quantity.

 CBD is highly valued for its analgesic and anti-inflammatory properties, and THC has therapeutic benefits, and can also give users a ‘high’, especially when it is smoked.
-For more information check out this article.

-Will CBD Oil get you high?
+Will CBD oil get you high?

 Cannabidiol (CBD) and tetrahydrocannabinol (THC) are two separate compounds found in Cannabis.
 Cannabidiol will not get you high.
 But when the Cannabidiol is made into CBD oil, it often contains other compounds, such as THC and some of the other chemicals from the Cannabis.